damianhakert/damianhakert.github.io/source/jobs/security-engineer/index.html.md

 As a lead of the security team you should organize the work to keep the trust of our users:

-1. Make a risk assessment based on ISO 27001
+1. Make a risk assessment (based on ISO 27001 but we don't seek certification)
 1. Define priorities, scope, and a time-line
 1. Define a hiring plan, budget, and internal cooperation you need.
 1. Make sure the plan is always up to date and links to the relevant issues